How to Get an Encryption Equipment Trading License in Dubai

 Corporate Tax: 0% on qualifying free zone income

-What the Encryption Equipment Trading Licence Covers
+What the Encryption Equipment Trading License Covers

-Under activity code 4741.94, the Encryption Equipment Trading Licence authorises the holder to buy, sell, import, export, and distribute encryption hardware and related equipment.
+Under activity code 4741.94, the Encryption Equipment Trading License authorises the holder to buy, sell, import, export, and distribute encryption hardware and related equipment.
 This includes devices such as hardware security modules, encrypted communication terminals, cryptographic key management systems, secure USB tokens, and other specialist encryption apparatus used across defence, banking, telecommunications, and government sectors.

-Who This Licence Suits
+Who This License Suits

 International encryption hardware manufacturers seeking a regional distribution hub